Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 There will be a point where you can't actually make any more progress without regressing from a liberal society where people can make up their own minds on things and decide who they want to bake cakes for, if they want to live in a house or not.

-I think even that's a wrong move.
+I think even that's a wrong move, but there's mental health and drug addiction.

-But there's mental health and drug addiction, and people some people just don't want to work, some people don't want to live inside of the house.
+Some people don't want to live inside of the house.

-Some people they don't want the bohemian lifestyle.
+Some people want the bohemian lifestyle.

-Yeah, well, uh ultra bohemian lifestyle.
+Yeah, well, ultra-bohemian lifestyle.

 Some people want to just freeload.

-And the more liberal your society is aka San Francisco, uh, Portland, Seattle, and Olympia, the more liberal and progressive we get, the more we're just going to be taken advantage of as a society, because that unless you unless you say no and you enact some sort of uh penalty on people who want to live that way, that problem itself won't be dealt with by acceptance of the problem or by humanized overly humanizing.
+Because that, unless you say no and you enact some sort of penalty on people who want to live that way, that problem itself won't be dealt with by acceptance of the problem or by overly humanizing.

-Well, I think that there's even like this trick of the liberal progressive imagination where you start to humanize the subject so much, you become so empathetic towards the subject that yeah, you're humanizing them, but you're turning them into babies.
+Well, I think that there's even like this trick of the liberal progressive imagination where you start to humanize the subject so much, you become so empathetic towards the subject that, yeah, you're humanizing them, but you're turning them into babies.

 Now, some people can't mentally, you know, because of mental issues or because of drug use, can't actually live as an adult and be responsible members of society.

-And I know that the police aren't necessarily there to do that, and they've done a lot of they shouldered a lot of that burn in, and then you have a lot of uh non-government organizations that kind of deal with that mess.
+And then you have a lot of non-government organizations that kind of deal with that mess.

-But the one takeaway I had from this this book, which was written by some Harvard professor in way too long, was the difference between formal and informal authority.
+I can't even remember the name of it, but the one takeaway I had from this book, which was written by some Harvard professor in way too long, was the difference between formal and informal authority.

-And one of the problems that I have with the Democrats today, and I think the Republicans are guilty of this too, but one of the so I guess one of the problems I have with the political class today is that they try to use formal authority to solve problems that only informal authority can solve.
+And one of the problems that I have with the Democrats today, and I think the Republicans are guilty of this too, but one of the things, so I guess one of the problems I have with the political class today is that they try to use formal authority to solve problems that only informal authority can solve.

 And so what I mean by that is with formal authority, you have somebody who's actually CEO by title or actually elected to a position, somebody that is formally an authority, right?